-In more extensive investigations [42] we have also examined the performance when counting each unicast packet and multicast packet copy as one in the separate unicast and multicast buffers.
-We have found that when the unicast and multicast buffers have the same capacity, then there is unfairness in terms of the delay, packet loss, and throughput ratio similar to the situation depicted in Figs. 2(b), 2(c), and 2(f).
-On the other hand, when the buffer capacities are set in proportion to the traffic-generation rates of unicast packets and multicast packet copies, then there is unfairness in terms of the throughput ratio similar to the situation depicted in Fig. 2(g).
+In Fig. 3 we have also examined the performance when counting each unicast packet and multicast packet copy as one in the separate unicast and multicast buffers.
+We have found that when the unicast and multicast buffers have the same capacity, then there is unfairness in terms of the delay, packet loss, and throughput ratio similar to the situation depicted in Figs. 2(b), (c), and (f).
+On the other hand, when the buffer capacities are set in proportion to the traffic generation rates of unicast packets and multicast packet copies, then there is unfairness in terms of the throughput ratio similar to the situation depicted in Figs. 2(b), (c), and (f).
+On the other hand, when the buffer capacities are set in proportion to the traffic generation rates of unicast packets and multicast packet copies, then there is unfairness in terms of the throughput ratio similar to the situation depicted in Fig. 2(g).

 5.B.
-Joint Buffers for Unicast and Multicast Traffic: AVOQ Architecture
+Joint Buffers for Unicast and Multicast Traffic: ΛVOQ architecture

-In this section we examine the behavior of the ring for the AVOQ buffer architecture.
-As described in Subsection 2.A, each node is equipped with Λ buffers, one for each wavelength channel.
+In this section we examine the behavior of the ring for the Λ VOQ buffer architecture.
+As described in Sect.
+2.A, each node is equipped with Λ buffers, one for each wavelength channel.
 A given buffer is used both for multicast and unicast traffic; i.e., unicast packets and packet copies (generated from a multicast packet) are stored in the same queue, according to the home channel of the destination node(s).
-To make the overall buffer capacity at each node the same as in the Subsection 5.A, we set the capacity of each buffer to $B = 64 [1 + (N-1) / \Lambda]$.
+To make the overall buffer capacity at each node the same as in the Section 5.A, we set the capacity of each buffer to $B = 64(1 + \frac{N-1}{\Lambda})$.

-In Fig. 3 we plot the performance metrics as a function of the mean arrival rate σ .
-We observe from Figs. 3(b) and 3(c) that the unicast and multicast packets are treated fairly in terms of delay and packet loss.
-This is intuitive, since unicast and multicast packets are not distinguished in the AVOQ architecture.
-We observe from Fig. 3(a) that the unicast and multicast transmitter throughputs satisfy $T^m/T^u = p_m E[\Delta]/(1-p_m) = 3.1$ with reasonable accuracy and thus meet our w = 1 fairness criterion.
-We furthermore observe from Figs. 3(d) and 3(e) that the receiver throughputs satisfy $R^m/R^u = p_m N/[2(1-p_m)] = 13.7$ with relatively good accuracy, which corresponds to w = 1 fairness.
+In Figs. 4 we plot the performance metrics as a function of the mean arrival rate σ .
+We observe from Figs. 4 (b) and (c) that the unicast and multicast packets are treated fairly in terms of delay and packet loss.
+This is intuitive as unicast and multicast packets are not distinguished in the Λ VOQ architecture.
+We observe from Fig. 4(a) that the unicast and multicast transmitter throughputs satisfy $T^m/T^u = p_m \cdot E[\Delta]/(1 - p_m) = 3.1$ with reasonable accuracy and thus meet our w = 1fairness criterion.
+We furthermore observe from Figs. 4(d) and (e) that the receiver throughputs satisfy $R^m/R^u = p_m \cdot N/[2 \cdot (1 - p_m)] = 13.7$ with relatively good accuracy, which corresponds to w = 1 fairness.

 5.C.
-Conclusions from Single-Step Buffer-Selection Simulations
+Conclusions from Single-Step Buffer Selection Simulations

-In this section we have presented the performance results obtained for unicast and multicast traffic when employing the LQ buffer-selection scheme in different buffer architectures.
-We found that the buffering of unicast and multicast packets in different queues in conjunction with the single-step LQ buffer selection generally results in significant unfairness and fluctuating relative performance for unicast and multicast traffic.
-We obtained fair treatment of unicast versus multicast traffic only for the AVOQ architecture, where each of the A buffers stores both the unicast and multicast traffic for a given wavelength.
-More specifically, the AVOQ architecture in conjunction with LQ buffer selection gives the w = 1 fairness, where unicast packets and multicast packet copies are provided with the same transmission opportunities and experience the same delay.
+In this section we have presented the performance results obtained for unicast and multicast traffic when employing the LQ buffer selection scheme in different buffer architectures.
+We found that the buffering of unicast and multicast packets in different queues in conjunction with the singlestep longest queue buffer selection generally results in significant unfairness and fluctuating relative performance for unicast and multicast traffic.
+We obtained fair treatment of unicast vs. multicast traffic only for the Λ VOQ architecture, where each of the Λ buffers stores both the unicast and multicast traffic for a given wavelength.
+More specifically, the Λ VOQ architecture in conjunction with LQ buffer selection gives the w = 1 fairness, where unicast packets and multicast packet copies are provided with the same transmission opportunities and experience the same delay.